 Why Gold Jewelry Markings Matter

 As you can see, some types of “gold jewelry” contain very small amounts of actual gold.
 Without hallmarks and karat stamps, it’s hard to discern whether an item is solid gold, gold filled or gold plated.
 If you’re considering selling your gold jewelry based on its raw material value, understanding these markings is crucial.
+If you’re ready to sell, our guide for individual sellers walks you through the entire process.

 Our Experts Are Here to Help